dnesteryuk/site_prism.vcr/README.md

 end
 ```

-`fixtures` helper method is used defining VCR cassettes.
+`fixtures` helper method is used for defining VCR cassettes.
 All cassettes are taken from a path which you have defined in `cassette_library_dir` configuration option of VCR.
-Please, refer to [documentation](https://relishapp.com/vcr/vcr/v/2-5-0/docs/configuration/cassette-library-dir) of VCR to get more info configuration options.
+Please, refer to [documentation](https://relishapp.com/vcr/vcr/v/2-5-0/docs/configuration/cassette-library-dir) of VCR to get more info about configuration options.

 #### Path helper method